 What is the Court of Protection?

-The Court of Protection was created under the Mental Capacity Act 2005 to safeguard the rights of vulnerable people who have lost the capacity to make decisions for themselves.
+The Court of Protection is a division of HM Courts & Tribunal Service.
+It was created under the Mental Capacity Act 2005 to safeguard the rights of vulnerable people who have lost the capacity to make decisions for themselves.

-Loss of capacity could be due to conditions such as dementia or because of a serious injury, such as brain injury.
+Lack (or loss) of capacity could be permanent, such as dementia or because of a serious injury, such as brain injury.
+There is also a short-term lack of capacity, where your ability to make decisions changes from day to day, such as mental health problems.

 Who decides if someone has lost capacity?

-What decisions can the Court of Protection make for someone who lacks capacity?
+What decisions can the Court of Protection make?

 The Court can make decisions about a person’s property and financial affairs, and their health and welfare.
 This could include where a person should live, how their money is managed and what medical treatment they should receive, for example.